 I don’t have group insurance or a sick leave plan: How are my laid-off employees covered?

-The situation is changing day by day and the governments of Canada and Quebec are putting in place additional programs to help support employees and businesses with wage benefits.
+The governments of Canada and Quebec are putting in place additional programs to help support employees and businesses with wage benefits.
 We invite you to visit our website for a follow-up of the support measures we carry out on a daily basis.
 You can also refer to the following sites:

 How can I support my employees who are feeling anxious because of the current situation?